alexpaul/UIKit/update-swiftui-view.md

-# Updating a SwiftUI View from a UIKit app
+# Updating a SwiftUI view from a UIKit app

 ## 1. Using `ObservableObject` and `@Published` Property Wrapper